jwiegley/use-package/README.md

 from the output entirely, to accelerate startup times.

 **NOTE**: `:when` is provided as an alias for `:if`, and `:unless foo` means the same thing as `:if (not foo)`.

+### Conditional loading before :preface

+If you need to conditionalize a use-package form so that the condition occurs before even the `:preface` is executed, simply use `when` around the use-package form itself.
 For example, the following will also stop `:ensure` from happening on Mac systems:

 ``` elisp